 Domestic violence can lead to devastating outcomes for couples and for children, including psychological and physical harm, and in extreme cases, even death.
 Domestic abuse can be perpetrated against women or men.

 Whether you are the victim of domestic violence or someone has reported you for alleged domestic violence, it’s important to understand that such cases are often fast tracked for the safety of victims.
-In other words, it is imperative that you obtain qualified legal representation from the experts at Curtis Law Firm to ensure that you receive sound legal advice and that justice is served in your case.
+In other words, it is imperative that you obtain qualified legal representation from the experts at Curtis Law Firm to ensure that you receive sound legal advice and that justice is served in your domestic violence cases.

 Mr. Curtis handled my case quickly and with such detail that a trial (custody) was avoided.Shaun